thestubborndev/finance_tracker_server/README.md

 After cloning this repository, run `npm install` from the projects directory to install its dependencies.

-The remaining setup steps will require you to edit a single file: `config.js`.
-Open it now in your favorite text editor and follow the remaining instructions.

 ### External accounts

 Since this app integrates with multiple third-party services in order to update exchange rates, bank balances and your Airtable base, you will need to set some API credentials as environment variables and edit some options in `config.js`.
-Lets go through them step-by-step.
+Open up this file in your favorite text editor and lets go through them step-by-step.

 ##### Note on setting environment variables